Question: What Ingredients Do I Need To Cook Chinese Food?

-Oyster Sauce: Made from boiled oysters and seasonings, this rich savory sauce is used in meat and vegetable dishes and is one of the key ingredients in Cantonese cooking.
+- Oyster Sauce: Made from boiled oysters and seasonings, this rich savory sauce is used in meat and vegetable dishes and is one of the key ingredients in Cantonese cooking.

-  - Rice: Long grain for meals; short-grain or "sticky" rice for desserts or snacks.
-Feel free to use scented Jasmine rice.
+- Rice: Long grain for meals; short-grain or sticky rice for desserts or snacks; sometimes jasmine rice is used.

-  - Rice Vinegar: White rice vinegar (also just called rice vinegar) has a delicate flavor that is much less harsh than regular white vinegar.
+- Rice Vinegar: This type of vinegar has a more delicate flavor than regular white vinegar.

-  - Asian Sesame Oil - Used as a flavoring in stir-fries and soups.
+- Asian Sesame Oil: This is used as a flavoring in stir-fries and soups.

-  - Soy Sauce - both light and dark.
+- Soy Sauce: Look for both light and dark.
 The bottles are not always clearly labeled, but you can tell by holding it up to the light, dark soy sauce is thicker and darker.

-  - Chili Paste: Made with chilies, salt, garlic, ginger, and oil.
+- Chili Paste: Made with chiles, salt, garlic, ginger, and oil.
 A small amount of this spicy seasoning adds heat to stir-fries, marinades, and sauces.

-  - Oil for Deep-frying and Stir-frying: Traditionally, the Chinese use peanut oil.
+- Oil: You'll need this for deep-frying and stir-frying: Traditionally, peanut oil is used.
 However, you can use vegetable oil, such as canola.
-Vegetable oil is healthier; also, peanut oil goes rancid sooner, which can be a problem if you're just getting into Chinese cuisine and don't cook Chinese food often.
+Peanut oil will become rancid faster than canola oil, which can be a problem if you're just getting into Chinese cuisine and don't cook it often.

-  With the exception of rice wine and dried black mushrooms, these ingredients can usually be found in the ethnic or international section of many supermarkets.
+With the exception of rice wine and dried black mushrooms, these ingredients can usually be found in the international section of many supermarkets.
 They are all available in Chinese/Asian markets.
 Dry sherry can be purchased at a liquor store.

 Fresh and Canned Vegetables

 Celery, zucchini, and mung bean sprouts are all great choices for stir-fries.
 And be sure to keep a supply of canned bamboo shoots, water chestnuts, and baby corn on hand.
-(You can also find fresh water chestnuts and bamboo shoots at Chinese markets).
+Find freshwater chestnuts and bamboo shoots at Chinese markets.